 It used to be thought that the MMR (measles, mumps and rubella) vaccine should not be given to egg-allergic children.
 In fact, the information which is often provided with the vaccine continues to warn that egg-allergic children may react to the vaccine!
 This is incorrect.
 The measles vaccine is not grown in whole eggs, but in cells which are derived from hens – and these cells do NOT contain any egg protein.
 Therefore, the MMR vaccine is safe in all egg-allergic children (including those with severe allergy) and all egg-allergic children should have the vaccine.
 Vaccinations remain the safest way to protect against very serious infections.
 Speak to your GP or Nurse practitioner for further advice.

-The vaccines against Yellow fever and typhus are produced in a similar way to Influenza.
+The vaccines against yellow fever and typhus are produced in a similar way to influenza.
 However, this vaccine is not a routine part of the UK immunisation schedule and are usually only given to people travelling abroad to high-risk destinations.

 All available information about immunisation and allergy points to the fact that immunisation in children who are at high risk of developing allergy is safe and not a factor in their future allergic conditions.